KatieHill-Fr-Gr/wordle/README.md

 #### 1) Mobile-Responsive Layout

-The first task was to create the basic layout in HTML and CSS based on the Figma design. mobile-responsive.
+The first task was to create the basic layout in HTML and CSS based on the Figma design.
+I made this mobile-responsive.

-#### Core Functionalities
+#### 2) Core Logic

 I then focused on the the game’s core functionalities, starting with the game initialisation or setUp() function and the user input functions (selecting and deleting letters).
 Once these were in place, I tackled the comparison logic (checking the guessed word against the correct word and matching up the letters).

-Make the game as user-friendly as possible with flash messages, box-flip animations, and
+#### 3) User Feedback

-#### 5) Keyboard Input
+Make the game as user-friendly as possible with flash messages and box-flip animations when the correct/incorrect letters are revealed.

-I added a keydown event listener to allow the player to type their guess using their own keyboard instead of clicking on the on-screen keys.
-The
+#### 3) Keyboard Input

-I had to add several conditions to the event listener to ignore all other keys on the keyboard except the letter, delete/backspace and enter keys:
+I added a keydown event listener to allow the player to type their guesses using the keyboard on their device.
+This involved adding several conditions to ignore all other keys on the keyboard except the letter, delete/backspace and enter keys:

 ![Keydown Event Listener](https://res.cloudinary.com/dh0z1a9nd/image/upload/v1757600187/Wordle_KeydownEventListener_pzuzpx.png)

 ### Challenges

-1) Tracking Letter Frequencies
+#### 1) Tracking Letter Frequencies

 Making sure each letter was only highlighted once was tricky.
 For example, if the word to guess contained one “e” and the user’s guess contained two “e”s, only one of the “e”s should be counted.
 To solve this, I added two new variables to the CheckForDiffPosition() function: